Queen bee: Development

 During the warm parts of the year, female "worker" bees leave the hive every day to collect nectar and pollen.
 While male bees serve no architectural or pollinating purpose, their primary function (if they are healthy enough) is to mate with a queen bee.
 If they are successful, they fall to the ground and die after copulation.
 Any fertilized egg has the potential to become a queen.
 Diet in the larval stage determines whether the bee will develop into a queen or a worker.
 Queens are fed only royal jelly, a protein-rich secretion from glands on the heads of young workers.
 Worker larvae are fed bee bread which is a mixture of nectar and pollen.
 All bee larvae are fed some royal jelly for the first few days after hatching but only queen larvae are fed the jelly exclusively.
 As a result of the difference in diet, the queen will develop into a sexually mature female, unlike the worker bees.

 Queens are raised in specially constructed queen cells.
 The fully constructed queen cells have a peanut-like shape and texture.

 Queen cells start out as queen cups, which are larger than the cells of normal brood comb and are oriented vertically instead of horizontally.
 Worker bees will only further build up the queen cup once the queen has laid an egg in a queen cup.
 In general, the old queen starts laying eggs into queen cups when conditions are right for swarming or supersedure.
 Swarm cells hang from the bottom of a frame while supersedure queens or emergency queens are generally raised in cells built out from the face of a frame.

 As the young queen larva pupates with her head down, the workers cap the queen cell with beeswax.
 When ready to emerge, the virgin queen will chew a circular cut around the cap of her cell.
-Often the cap swings open when most of the cut is made, so as to appear like a hinged lid.
+Often the cap swings open when most of the cut is made, appearing like a hinged lid.

 During swarming season, the old queen is likely to leave with the prime swarm before the first virgin queen emerges from a queen cell.